-Online dating seems to be a practical way of dating for most people.
-According to the study, approximately 60 percent of participants have had positive experiences with dating platforms.
-Many people are successful in finding romantic partners online, whether they are looking for something casual or long-term.
-There is no obvious pattern by which people who meet online are worse off.
+Online dating has become a practical way of dating for many people.
+According to research, around 60 percent of participants have had positive experiences with dating platforms.
+People have been successful in finding romantic partners online, whether they are looking for something casual or long-term.
+There is no obvious pattern that suggests people who meet online are worse off.

 On the contrary, online dating has its own advantages.
 For those who find it difficult to find partners in their day-to-day life, the larger subset of potential partners online is a great advantage.
 For people who meet people every day, especially younger people in their mid-twenties, online dating is relevant, but it becomes a powerful force for those in slim dating markets.
 Matching algorithms don't work because they are usually based on information that can be easily quantified online, such as behavioral traits and simple beliefs.